rafops/terraform-deployer/README.md

 # Terraform Deployer

 Terraform Deployer is a bootstrap project for Terraform code.
-It contains the software necessary to run Terraform using a Docker container.
+It contains the software necessary to run Terraform via a Docker container.

 To build deployer container:

+## Build and setup

 ```
 ./build.sh
 ```

-The use of [aws-vault](doc/aws-vault.md) is recommended to manage AWS CLI credentials.
 This document assumes your shell has AWS CLI credentials configured.
 To verify if credentials are configured correctly:

 ```
 aws sts get-caller-identity
 ```

 Terraform requires a one-time setup of a DynamoDB and S3 Bucket to store state and perform locking.
-It also updates modules/setup.tf and creates modules/setup/terraform.tf that should be added to version control.
+It also updates setup module with remote state configuration that should be added to version control.
 To create these resources:

 ```
 ./setup.sh